-Pupils study the GCSE course from Year 9 with all examinations taking place at the end of Year 11.
-Our British Thematic Study with Historic Environment is Crime and Punishment in Britain, c1000 to present.
+Pupils study the GCSE course from Term 3 with all examinations taking place at the end of Year 11.
+Our British Thematic Study with Historic Environment unit is "Crime and Punishment in Britain, c1000 to present".
 This has a 30% weighting.
 Our British Depth Study is Anglo-Saxon and Norman England, c1060–88 with Superpower relations and the Cold War,1941–91 as our period study.
 This holds a 40% weighting.
-Our Modern Depth Study is Nazi Germany, 1918–1939 with a 30% weighting.
+Our Modern Depth Study is "Weimar and Nazi Germany, 1918–39"with a 30% weighting.

 Assessment: 100% examination

 Term 1: What can we learn from classical civilisations?

 Term 2: What was the impact of Norman rule on Anglo Saxon England?

 Term 3: How did religion influence everyday life in Medieval England?